 Why are commercial invoices important for shipping?

-A commercial invoice is used in international trade to provide customs officials with transactional information between the buyer and seller.
+A commercial invoice provides customs officials with transactional information between the buyer and seller.
 It typically includes information such as:

-• value of the shipment (verifying the declared value)
+- value of the shipment (verifying the value),

-The commercial invoice serves as proof of transaction and is used by customs to determine:
+The commercial invoice serves as proof of transaction and helps determine:

 Customs Invoices vs Other Types of Commercial Invoices